Skip to main content

 File Transfer

 TerminalActions includes SFTP helpers for transferring files between the remote server and the local machine.
+Both methods return the destination path for assertions.

-Download a File from the Remote Server
+Download a Remote File

 SshDownloadFile.java